isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-interior-doors/index.md

 Typically, the Diamond Brite Paint dries really hard to enable the surface to withstand high traffic.
 Such a quality makes it an excellent fit for commercial purposes, especially in industries.
 The ideal surfaces for this product include wood, Aluminum, well-bonded wallpaper, stucco, cinder block, brick, drywall, metal, masonry, and plaster.
 It has an average dry time of 6-8 hours and can take a recoat after 24 hours.

 A single gallon covers approximately 300 square feet depending on the method of application.
-Pros:
-- Works on many surfaces
-- High hide and stain removal properties
-- Dries hard
+Pros: - Works on many surfaces - High hide and stain removal properties - Dries hard

-Cons:
-- May emit some odor after application.
+Cons: - May emit some odor after application.

+> See Also: > Interior vs Exterior Paint

 ###  [3.
 Diamond Brite Paint 80000 1-Quart Latex](https://www.amazon.com/dp/B00AENH66O/?tag=p-policy-20)